In Your Community » King » Construction Projects »

 Moorlands - Vitulli 115 kV transmission line upgrade

-- PSE representatives completed surveying the project area in June of 2013.
+- PSE representatives began surveying the project area in June of 2013.
 Surveying will continue throughout 2014.

-- We are currently in the engineering phase for the project.
+- We are currently in the engineering and design phase for the project.

 - We plan to begin transmission line work in 2015.